 One of the main problems with RTL-SDR dongles is overload from strong broadcast stations such as broadcast FM, broadcast AM and DAB.
 By using a triplexer circuit we can make use of the three inputs on the R828D tuner chip to provide some filtering.
 The triplexer splits the input signal into HF (0 - 28 MHz), VHF (28 MHz - 250 MHz), and UHF+ (250 MHz - 1.766 GHz).
 This means that interference from something like strong broadcast FM at 88-108 MHz is more isolated when we are tuned to the HF and UHF bands.

-We've also made use of the open drain pin on the R828D (which is not on the R860) to implement a simple switchable notch filter for the main problem broadcast bands.
+We've also made use of the open drain pin on the R828D (which does not exist on the R860) to implement a simple switchable notch filter for the main problem broadcast bands.
 These notch filters cover broadcast AM, broadcast FM and DAB, and reduce them about an additional 5-10 dB.
 By default the notch turns ON when tuned out of these bands, and is turned OFF when tuned within them.

 In terms of sensitivity, the disadvantage of adding more filtering is that it can reduce sensitivity in some bands.
 However, sensitivity of the RTL-SDR is usually not a problem in most situations, as we're usually limited by desensitization from strong out of band signals as mentioned above.
 If sensitivity is a priority an LNA such as our wideband LNA should be used anyway, for any RTL-SDR brand or model.
 Any front end LNA will totally dominate the sensitivity figures, making any sensitivity measurements of the RTL-SDR itself irrelevant.